Battle over plan to cap benefits ahead of Commons vote

 He said benefits should no longer automatically increase with inflation.

-But Labour said job seekers allowance had failed to keep pace with wages over the past 10 years.
+But Labour opposes the cap and said jobseekers allowance had failed to keep pace with wages over the past 10 years.

 MPs are due to debate legislation on Tuesday which is designed to break the link between benefit rises and inflation.